Modify a ggmatrix object by adding an ggplot2 object to all plots

 Details

-If the first object is an object of class ggmatrix
+If the first object is an object of class ggmatrix, you can add

 the following types of objects, and it will return a modified ggplot2